jinhyunpark2459/jinhyunpark2459.github.io/_projects/single_pendulum.md

 </div>

-Notice that this is a negative rotation about $$\hat{x}$$ according to the right-hand rule.
+Notice that we defined the clockwise direction as positive rotation.
 Using simple geometric relations, we can find the transformation equation between the two frames:

 $$
 \hat{x}=\hat{a}_1